carlosbenavides123/DistanceVectorAlgorithm/README.md

 port and server-id: They are written in the topology file.
 The server should find its port and server-id in the topology file without changing the entry format or adding any new entries.

+python ./server.py -t server_1.txt -i 2

+python ./server.py -t server_2.txt -i 2

-python ./server.py -t lol.txt -i 2
+python ./server.py -t server_3.txt -i 2

 todo: